opsdis/aci-streamer/README.md

           source: message
 ```

-So with the `selector` we can handle different stream's that are logged to the same file descriptor that the
+With the Loki `selector` different stream's that are logged to the same file descriptor that the
-aci-streamer writes to.
+aci-streamer writes to can be handled in unique ways.

 With aci-streamer we can for a stream also use a configuration directive called `labels`.
 We use the example to stream
 ACI faults.